-When you are diagnosed with cancer in the UK, some information about you is collected in a national database.
-This is called the cancer registry.
-It helps the NHS and other organisations plan and improve health and care services.
-Your hospital will give information about you, your cancer diagnosis and treatment to the registry automatically, unless you ask them not to.
-As with all medical records, there are strict rules to make sure the information is kept safely and securely.
+When you are diagnosed with cancer in the UK, some information about you, your cancer diagnosis and your treatment is collected in a cancer registry.
+This is used to plan and improve health and care services.
+Your hospital will usually give this information to the registry automatically.
+There are strict rules to make sure the information is kept safely and securely.
 It will only be used for your direct care or for health and social care planning and research.

-Talk to your doctor or nurse if you have any questions about the registry.
+Talk to your doctor or nurse if you have any questions.
 If you do not want your information included in the registry, you can contact the cancer registry in your country to opt out.
 You can find more information at macmillan.org.uk/cancerregistry

-TREATING EARLY PROSTATE CANCER
+TREATING LOCALLY ADVANCED PROSTATE CANCER